ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: ui}

 {{site.data.keyword.at_full_notm}} allows you to view, manage, and audit service activity to comply with corporate policies and industry regulations.

+Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the {{site.data.keyword.messagehub}} service on the Standard and Enterprise plans in {{site.data.keyword.Bluemix_notm}}.

+The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
+For more information, see [{{site.data.keyword.cloudaccesstrailshort}}](/docs/activity-tracker?topic=activity-tracker-getting-started){: external}.

+Events are formatted according to the Cloud Auditing Data Federation (CADF) standard.
+For further details of the information they include, see [CADF standard](/docs/activity-tracker?topic=activity-tracker-about#cadf_standard).

 {{site.data.keyword.atracker_short}} can have only one instance per location.
 To view events, you must access the web UI of the {{site.data.keyword.at_full_notm}} service in the same location where your service instance is available.
 For more information, see [Launch the web UI](/docs/activity-tracker?topic=activity-tracker-getting-started#gs_step4){: external}.